lutangar/lutangar/README.md

 - Git *granted sufficient permissions, anyone would be tempted to rewrite history*
 - Typescript/Javascript/NodeJS React, Storybook, RxJs, Next.js, Jest, Nx, NestJs, etc.
 - PHP and Symfony  *I'll always <3 u*
-- Docker *would*
+- Docker
 - Ansible

-I'm also curious about more functional programming oriented languages like Elm, Elixir, ReasonML, etc.
-And eager to dig deeper into Rust & Wasm one day.
+I'm also curious about functional programming languages like Elm, Elixir, ReasonML, etc. and eager to dig deeper into Rust & Wasm one day.

 #### Interests
 - Open